Life cycle of a transaction

 There are two ways for a transaction to appear in the blockchain: it's either pushed to the HTTP RPC, or generated by a smart contract, which is creating a deferred transaction.
 Deferred transactions are deprecated, and support for them will eventually be dropped.

-• time_point_sec expiration -- absolute time after which the transaction expires if it's not placed in a block.
-The nodes will discard and stop propagating a transaction if it expires.
+-- absolute time after which the transaction expires if it's not placed in a block.
+The nodes will discard and stop propagating a transaction if it expires.uint16_t ref_block_num

-• uint16_t ref_block_num -- this field consists of the lowest 16 bits of a 32-bit block number.
-This means a transaction cannot be placed in a block if it refers to a block number which is older than approximately 9 hours (with 7200 blocks per hour, 65536 blocks will be produced in slightly longer than 9 hours).
+-- this field consists of the lowest 16 bits of a 32-bit block number.
+This means a transaction cannot be placed in a block if it refers to a block number which is older than approximately 9 hours (with 7200 blocks per hour, 65536 blocks will be produced in slightly longer than 9 hours).uint32_t ref_block_prefix

 Actions comprise the essence of the transaction.
 They define what exactly this transaction is supposed to do.
 A transaction may have several actions, and the whole transaction only succeeds when all actions in it are successful.
 Also, important to note that the first authorizer of the first action in a transaction is billed for CPU and NET resources.

-• name account -- this is the account that contains a WASM smart contract.
-Each action is simply an invocation of a corresponding WASM block.
+-- this is the account that contains a WASM smart contract.
+Each action is simply an invocation of a corresponding WASM block.name name

-• name name -- rather confusing, this is the name of the action, and it's of type name.
-Normally the WASM code has a dispatcher that calls different functions according to the action name.
+.
+Normally the WASM code has a dispatcher that calls different functions according to the action name.vector<permission_level> authorization

-• vector<permission_level> authorization -- this defines the accounts and permissions that authorize this execution.
-The transaction must contain sufficient signatures to satisfy the authorization requirements.
+-- this defines the accounts and permissions that authorize this execution.
+The transaction must contain sufficient signatures to satisfy the authorization requirements.bytes data

 So, before sending a transaction, we need to know what the actions are called and how to serialize their arguments.
 This information is published in ABI by the contract account alongside its WASM code.